1BobC/myRandoms/README.md

 Create an Array of [First No, Second No, Third NO, Fourth No, Fifth No, Sixth No] Create a random number for each item in the array Ensure each random number is different.

+"Completed coding for 6 random numbers simply displayed on document"